trimstray/mkchain/README.md

 ## Description

-A tool to help you build a valid SSL certificate chain.
+Is an open source tool to help you build a valid SSL certificate chain.

 ## Parameters